Classic Motorcycle Build

 A multimeter is an instrument designed to measure electrical values such as voltage (volts), current (amps), and resistance (ohms).
 There are two main types of multimeters, analog and digital.

-A Digital Multimeter is known as a DMM, and has an easy-to-read numeric display.
-Digital is by far more common, and they are inexpensive.
+A Digital Multimeter has an easy-to-read numeric display.
+Digital is by far more common, and even inexpensive are good, although they won't last as long as better quality units.

 best digital multimeter for automotive